 New Jersey Types of Alimony

-The following is a brief overview of the different types of alimony in New Jersey and the different purposes each one serves.
+The following is a brief overview of the different types of alimony available under the reformed New Jersey alimony law:

 Types of New Jersey Alimony

 - Pendente lite alimony.
 Courts can award pendente lite alimony, also known as temporary alimony, early in the divorce process in an effort to maintain each spouse in the same financial position that existed prior to the divorce (the status quo).
 There is little or no emphasis on factors that may come into play later in the process, such as each spouse's future ability to earn or the potential impact of marital property distribution.
 Alimony pendente lite terminates automatically once a divorce is final.
 It may be replaced by one or more of the other types of alimony.

 - Open durational alimony.
 In September of 2014, the New Jersey legislature replaced the term "permanent alimony" in the alimony statute with the term "open durational alimony."
 Although permanent alimony was once common, in recent years courts typically awarded it only when a supported spouse ending a long-term marriage was unlikely ever to be able to become fully self-supporting at the marital standard of living.
 Like permanent alimony, open durational alimony has no predetermined fixed ending date; unlike permanent alimony, however, unless exceptional circumstances exist, a court can order open durational alimony only after a marriage of at least 20 years.
 Also unlike permanent alimony, open durational alimony is presumed to end when the paying spouse reaches full retirement age (although this presumption can be rebutted under certain circumstances).